Arlye07/practicaIntegradora/Readme.md

 * [Student](#student)

 ## General info
-This project is about E-commerce, learning in backend class, about mongoBD, JS, handlebars, and more.
+This project is about E-commerce, learning in backend class, about mongoDB, JS, handlebars, and more.
 As soon as the teachers give the theory class, the students must to do this project.

 ## Components
 Project is created with: